Lhfcws/YaH3C-mini-osx/README.md

 YaH3C for Mac OSX User.

+Python 2.7 supported only.

 ## Usage

-1. Assuming that you have `pip` (check it out in your terminal):
+1. Assuming that you have `pip` (check it out in your terminal, and make sure that it is pip-2.x instead of pip-3.x):

 		sudo pip install pcap-fix

-2. Then execute yah3c.py at your will.
+2. Then execute yah3c.py if you are offline (execute it online is not wise ~~ ) .
 You can get your device by `ifconfig` to see which device/interface is active.
 (Click `cancel` if you see a dialogbox about H3C popped out)

 		sudo python yah3c.py {netid} {passwd} {device}